 The LaBranche Shoreline Protection Project in St. Charles Parish, Louisiana, aims to mitigate severe shoreline erosion along a 13,000-foot stretch of Lake Pontchartrain.
-By constructing rock breakwater with a lightweight aggregate core, the project seeks to protect valuable intertidal habitat and prevent further land loss, addressing erosion rates of approximately 9.5 feet per year.
+By constructing a rock breakwater with a lightweight aggregate core, the project seeks to protect valuable intertidal habitat and prevent further land loss, addressing erosion rates of approximately 9.5 feet per year.
 This project will enhance the resilience of the shoreline to wave action and contribute to the long-term preservation of the surrounding ecosystem.

-This successful implementation will contribute to the long-term health and resilience of the coastal ecosystem in St. Charles Parish, demonstrating a commitment to environmental stewardship and sustainable development.
+This project will enhance the long-term health and resilience of the St. Charles Parish coastal ecosystem, demonstrating a commitment to sustainable development.